KULL-Centre/PRISM/software/make_prism_files/README.txt

 This instruction installs a conda package which is version 95 of vep.
 No other method worked when I tried.
 The current version is 100 and some transcripts have changed between releases 95 and 100, see https://www.ensembl.org/info/docs/tools/vep/script/vep_download.html

+The conda package has been updated since then, so you will hopefully get a newer version now.

 #make env:
 conda create -n conda_vep
 environment location: /groups/sbinlab/hezscha/.conda/envs/conda_vep

 #activate env
-#source .bashrc #if it can't find the conda command, source the .bashrc
+#if it can't find the conda command, source the .bashrc:
+source .bashrc
 conda activate conda_vep

-#install the vep package.
-Might want to search for a newer one than version 95
+#install the vep package:
 conda install -c bioconda/label/cf201901 ensembl-vep

 #find where this was actually installed